Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Apply shaving foam to the stain and leave it on for half an hour.
 Then wipe off the foam with a damp cloth.

-Trick 3: Baking powder
+Trick 3: Baking soda

 Mix baking soda with water to make a paste and apply it to the stain.
 Leave it on for an hour before wiping it off with a damp cloth.